sbalnojan/iac-workshop/README.md

 Tool: AWS CLI

-Exercise 1: Create a S3 bucket, non-public access, with your name.
+<mark>Exercise 1</mark>: Create a S3 bucket, non-public access, with your name.

-Exercise 2: Ok great, now take a look at what you did.
-Do you think someone else could reproduce that?
+<mark>Exercise 2</mark>: Ok great, now take a look at what you did.
+Do you think
+someone else could reproduce that?
 Make it reproducible with the minimal amount of effort.

-Exercise 3: Nice, now take a final look at what you created and see whether it adhere's to good practices.
+<mark>Exercise 3</mark>: Nice, now take a final look at what you created and see whether
+it adhere's to good practices.
 Does someone else has to edit it to run it as well with e.g. a different name?
 Adjust that.